ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 When a kernel on the device tries to access a memory address that is not in its memory, a page-fault is triggered.
-The GPU then in turn requests the page from the host or an other device, on which the memory is located.
+The GPU then in turn requests the page from the host or another device, on which the memory is located.
 The page is then unmapped from the source, sent to the device and mapped to the device's memory.
 The requested memory is then available to the processes running on the device.